Consider These Things Before Sprigging Bermudagrass This Spring

 Beginning in the spring of the second season, management can be increased.
 Always fertilize to meet a yield goal.
 A yield goal can be either tons of forage per acre or simply fertilizing to meet current livestock demand.
 Remain current with soil testing by sampling at least once every three years.
 We recommend controlling weeds by implementing sound soil fertility and grazing programs.
 Should a herbicide be needed to control encroaching weeds, products such as Grazon P+D can be used beginning in year two.

 These recommendations are provided to help guide you through the bermudagrass establishment process.
-Should you have any questions regarding this article or a situation encountered while establishing your bermudagrass, call a Noble Foundation soil and crops specialist at (580) 224-6500.
+Should you have any questions regarding this article or a situation encountered while establishing your bermudagrass, call a Noble Research Institute soil and crops specialist at (580) 224-6500.